Angioedema ICD-10-CM Codes

 Commonly asked questions

-Angioedema can be triggered by allergens like certain foods, medications, insect bites, or physical factors like heat or pressure.
+Angioedema can be triggered by allergens, such as certain foods, medications, insect bites, or physical factors like heat or pressure.

 Treatment often involves antihistamines, corticosteroids, or other medications to reduce swelling and pain.
 Avoidance of known triggers is also essential.